-- 1. the Registration Statement and the Prospectus filed as part of the Registration Statement (the "Prospectus"); - 2. the Company's Articles of Amendment and Restatement, dated as of June 3, 2013; - 3. the Agreement of Limited Partnership of Cherry Hill Operating Partnership, LP, dated as of April 25, 2013; and - 4. such other documents as we have deemed necessary or appropriate for purposes of this opinion.
+- 1. the Registration Statement and the prospectus filed as part of the Registration Statement (the "Prospectus"); - 2. the Company's Articles of Amendment and Restatement, dated as of June 3, 2013, and the Articles Supplementary relating to the Series A Preferred Stock; - 3. the Agreement of Limited Partnership of Cherry Hill Operating Partnership, LP, dated as of April 25, 2013 (the "Operating Partnership Agreement") and the First Amendment to the Operating Partnership Agreement; and - 4. such other documents as we have deemed necessary or appropriate for purposes of this opinion.